 The purpose of the address standards is to provide important information to those who use the Master Address Repository.
 These standards provide consistency when dealing with addresses, place names (aliases) and streets.
-The main benefit of having address standards which are widely implemented is that is allows addresses to quickly be matched to each other.
+The main benefit of having address standards, which are widely implemented, is that is allows addresses to quickly be matched to each other.
 An address is the most important and widely used geographic piece of data found in DC Government databases.
 When individuals call 911, addresses are the most commonly used type of location.
 An address specifies a location, for example an address, in much the same way as a geographic coordinate (X, Y coordinate) does.
-However, addresses are merely text strings containing an address number, address number suffix, street name, street type, quadrant, etc. In order to successfully use a geocoding-based application, for example the MAR's web-based application (MAR Sample Client), the user must follow the MAR's Address Standards.
-Essentially, the MAR's Address Standards provide consistency when dealing with addresses, place names and streets across the differing DC government agencies and databases.
+However, addresses in DC are merely text strings containing an address number, address number suffix, street name, street type, quadrant, etc. Essentially, the MAR's Address Standards provide consistency when dealing with addresses, place names and streets across the differing DC government agencies and databases.